 We invite you to support our cause, which makes an important and lasting impact on women’s lives.
 Maybe you have time and no money.
 Maybe you have money and no time.
 We welcome it all.

 The Bursary Group aims to support one main fundraising event each year.
 Previous events have included a 10k Wild Run, a fire walk and the production of a CD.
 We invite you to get in touch if you want to be part of organising something which has the potential to bring people together to generate income.

-On Sunday 3rd November 2019, 17 women from our community are teaming up to enter the Wolf Run 10k Mud Run in a brave and challenging effort to raise money for our Bursary Fund.
+On Sunday 3rd November 2019, 17 women from our community teamed up to enter the Wolf Run 10k Mud Run in a brave and challenging effort to raise money for our Bursary Fund.
 This time, in honour and in memory of our dear friend Jayne Blackman, we gave 50% of the money raised to MIND, the mental health charity.
-Please give what you can by clicking here.
+Take a look at the fundraiser page..
 Thank you for your each and every donation, big or small.
 Read about our wonderful runners on our blog page.

 We also invite you to dream up your own events – large or small – and to go ahead and organise them yourself.
 Any amount of money you could raise would be gratefully received.
 Recently, one woman sold some unwanted clothes and sent the proceeds to us via bank transfer – this kind of initiative is brilliant for us, as there are no costs involved and we are able to use all the funds received to support women to access this work.